In this tutorial, I will show you how to perform a Pearson correlation test in R.

 - Null hypothesis – There is no significant correlation between tree girth and height

-- The alternative hypothesis – There is a significant correlation between tree girth and height
+- Alternative hypothesis – There is a significant correlation between tree girth and height

 I will also set my alpha level to 0.05.